petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/actions/using-manual-actions.md

 1. **Go to External URL**: Navigate to an external URL.

-1. **Go to Entry Display Page** (only for Success Interactions): When mapped to a specific object entry with an action in place, you can select this option as a success interaction.
+1. **Go to Entry Display Page** (Success Interactions only): When mapped to a specific object entry with an action in place, you can select this option as a success interaction.
 It redirects the user to a display page template.

 ![Go to Entry Display Page is an extra Success Interaction option that can be used to redirect the user to a display page template.](./using-manual-actions/images/07.png)